minzsiure/Flix/README.md

 - [x] User sees an error message when there's a networking error.
 - [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

-The following **optional** features might be implemented:
+The following **optional** features are implemented:

 - [x] User can tap a poster in the collection view to see a detail screen of that movie
 - [x] User can search for a movie.
+- [ ] All images fade in as they are loading.
+- [ ] User can view the large movie poster by tapping on a cell.
+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [x] Customize the selection effect of the cell.
+- [ ] Customize the selection effect of the cell.
+- [ ] Customize the navigation bar.
+- [ ] Customize the UI.
+- [ ] User can view the app on various device sizes and orientations.
+- [ ] Run your app on a real device.

 The following **additional** features are implemented:

-- [x] User can play movie trailer on the detail screen.
-- [x] User can view movie rating on the front page.
+- [x] User can view trailers on detail pages.
+- [x] Poster corners are rounded and addtional shadows are added.
+- [x] A border is added around dropdown posters.

 ## Video Walkthrough